Hampshire High School (West Virginia)

 Hampshire High School is a public school in Romney, West Virginia that serves grades 9 through 12 and is a part of Hampshire County Schools under the auspices of the Hampshire County Board of Education.
 It is the only high school in Hampshire County.
 Hampshire High School is located on Trojan Way (West Virginia Secondary Route 50/47) off of the Northwestern Turnpike (U.S. Route 50) near Romney.
-The school currently has approximately 800 students enrolled, with that number continuing to grow as Hampshire County is listed among the fastest growing school systems in the state.
+The school currently has approximately 800 students enrolled, with that number slightly declining.
 It also employs approximately 70 faculty members.
-Hampshire High School's current principal is Adam Feazel.
+Hampshire High School's current principal is Amy Haines.

 Background

 HHS is a product of a consolidation of Capon Bridge High School and Romney High School in the Fall of 1964.
 The site selected for the high school's campus was a knoll on South Branch Mountain along the Northwestern Turnpike (U.S. Route 50) east of Romney.
 Originally serving 10th through 12th grades, Hampshire High School underwent an expansion in 1998 and began serving 9th graders in the Fall of 1999.